Papu1234560/MUQEET-MD/README.md

 <br>

 ```
-THANK YOU RYL BROKEN 💔, MUSTAFA ♥️, MUQEET ☠️ & YOU SUPPORTERS
+THANK YOU  MUSTAFA ♥️, MUQEET ☠️ & YOU SUPPORTERS
 ```
 -----
 <a><img src='https://i.imgur.com/LyHic3i.gif'/></a>